+Long before the turn of the millennium, everyone seemed to be making Top 100 movie lists, and I was always asked if I had one.
+I didn't.
+I didn't even really have a favorite movie, and I wondered if I could pick one.
 At the end of 1999, I began my attempt to compile my personal “100 Best Films” list.
 But by 2003, all I had managed to accomplish was a “123 Favorite Films” list.
 The difference between the two is that a valid “favorites” list is something anyone can make, but an actual “best” list—well, you have to possess a truly in-depth knowledge for that list to mean anything.
-In the process of identifying, ranking, and writing about my favorite films, I soon realized I was not nowhere near qualified for such an undertaking, and so began the Film5000 Project.
+In the process of identifying, ranking, and writing about my favorite films, I soon realized I was not anywhere near qualified for such an undertaking, and so began The Film5000 Project.

-The list on the left of my current 125 favorite films is not ranked in terms of each movie’s greatness or its importance to film history.
-It is a subjective list of the films I most like to watch, ranked in order of how deeply they have inspired, moved, or entertained me.
-As the years have passed, some rankings have shifted, and some former favorite titles have been replaced by newer ones.
+The list on the right of my current 125 favorite films is not ranked in terms of each movie’s greatness or its importance to film history.
+This is a subjective list of the films I most like to watch, ranked in order of how deeply they have inspired, moved, or entertained me.
+As the years have passed, some rankings have shifted and some former favorites have been replaced by newer titles.
 In 2012, I began writing essays about why each one made the list and why some share a spot.

 Were the 1980s the best decade for cinema?
-It might be fun to attempt that argument, but more likely the 1980s were simply the decade when I came of age and when I watched the most movies.
-It's not surprising to me that the majority of the movies on this list are from the time when I was the most impressionable—grade school through high school.
-Only fiffteen films from the 1990s (when I was actually studying film) and only five from the new millennium (when I started to write about films) made my list.
+It might be fun to attempt that argument, but more likely, the 1980s were simply the decade when I came of age and when I watched the most movies.
+It's not surprising to me that most of the movies on this list are from the era when I was the most impressionable—grade school through high school.
+Only fifteen films from the 1990s (when I was actually studying film) and only five from the new millennium (when I started to write about films) made my list.